vtrlx/cpong/README.txt

 pong.c (c) 2020 Victoria Lacroix

-pong.c is distributed under the terms of an MIT/X Consortium license.
-Please read COPYING for more information.
+pong.c is distributed under the terms of an X11 license.
+Please read COPYING.txt for more information.